Ensemble Kalman Inversion for Geothermal Reservoir Modelling: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this study, we have demonstrated that ensemble Kalman inversion is an efficient technique for obtaining estimates of the parameters of large-scale geothermal reservoir models, as well as measures of the uncertainty in these estimates.
 To do this, we have considered a variety of case studies, including a large-scale, real-world reservoir model with real data.
 In all cases, EKI required significantly less computation than conventional techniques for parameter estimation and uncertainty quantification; in each of the computational experiments reported on in this work, the algorithm required $\mathcal{O}(10^{3})$ simulations of the forward model.
 We have also illustrated how EKI can be used in combination with a variety of prior parametrisations that provide a realistic representation of geophysical characteristics, and the robustness of the method to simulation failures.
-There are, however, a variety of avenues for future work which could be investigated.
+It is worth noting that many of the elements of our framework, such as the use of variable transformations to enforce constraints and geological realism, and the idea of using resampling to replace the particles corresponding to failed simulations, can be used with ensemble methods other than EKI.
+These include those used for state estimation, such as the ensemble Kalman filter.

+We reiterate that, in contrast to conventional sampling techniques such as Markov chain Monte Carlo and sequential Monte Carlo, EKI will not produce samples from the posterior when applied to general inverse problems (i.e., outside the linear-Gaussian setting), even in the limit of an infinite ensemble size.
+Nevertheless, the empirical results we have obtained here appear promising and suggest that EKI should be further studied as a tool for solving inverse problems arising in geothermal modelling.